-- Raise the tractor hood and remove the right side panel. - Locate the appropriate fuse holder on the front of the bulkhead, just inside the right side of the dash panel.
-See Figure 40.

-- Pull the fuse from the fuse holder, check the fuse per Figure 39 and, if necessary, replace with the same capacity fuse 30 amps for the main fuse and 5 amps for the timer fuse.
-Never use a higher amperage fuse. - Install the side panel and lower tractor hood.
+- Raise tractor hood and remove right side panel. - Locate the fuse holder on the front of the bulkhead, just inside the right side of the dash panel.
+Refer to Figure 38. - Pull the main fuse from the fuse holder and replace with the same capacity fuse (30 Amp).
+NEVER use a higher amperage fuse. - Install side panel and lower tractor hood.